-Origin of the Institute of Pathology
+The Founding of the Institute of Pathology

-In the original plans for the construction of a Medical Center in Cleveland, representing the joint interests of Western Reserve University and the University Hospitals of Cleveland, the Department of Pathology was to have had its teaching quarters in the School of Medicine and its laboratories in the various hospitals.
-The Department was actually in operation in the School of Medicine facility in 1925 (see Methods and Problems of Medical Education, 3rd series, New York, 1925) with Dr. Howard T. Karsner as its head.
-However, before the programs for the hospital buildings had become too far advanced to permit alteration, it became apparent that the situation was ideal for the development of an institute of pathology.
+In the original early 20th century plans to create a Medical Center in Cleveland with University Hospitals partnering Western Reserve University (WRU), the Department of Pathology was to have had its teaching quarters in the WRU School of Medicine and its laboratories in the various hospitals comprising University Hospitals.
+The Department was actually in operation in the School of Medicine facility in 1925 and directed by Dr. Howard T. Karsner.
+However, before the programs for the hospital buildings had become too far advanced to permit alteration, it became apparent that the situation was ideal for the development of an Institute of Pathology.
 Although such institutes had been successful abroad, only a few universities in the United States had adopted them.

 The symbolic decorations were made possible with the aid of Lieut.
 Col. Fielding H. Garrison of the U.S. Army Medical Corps, Mr. A H. Slade of the Library of Congress and the architects.
 The Metropolitan Museum of Art of New York and the College of Physicians of Philadelphia also rendered Service.
 Major George R. Callender of the Army Medical Museum provided most of the photographs, from which Mr. Halls of the W.B.
 McAllister Company made the bas-reliefs.
 That of Dr. Welch was made from photographs obtained from Johns Hopkins University and by personal study of Mr. Halls.